North America Carbon Steel Industry Outlook from 2023 to 2033

 Forecast CAGR (2023 to 2033) 4.9%

 North America’s carbon steel business witnessed steady growth between 2018 and 2022.
-This was mainly due to the increased demand for carbon steel from cutting tools, vehicle frames, and energy and power sectors.
+This was mainly due to the increased demand for carbon steel from cutting tools, vehicle frames, and the energy and power sectors.

 Future Scope of the North America Carbon Steel Business

-The steel production sector, which includes carbon steel, in North America is anticipated to expand steadily.
+The steel production sector, which includes carbon steel, in North America, is anticipated to expand steadily.
 This is attributable to the growing demand for carbon steel products owing to their multiple benefits.
 Key companies are expected to strengthen their carbon steel distribution in North America to boost their revenue.

 Growth Factors and Trends in the North America Carbon Steel Business

-• Increasing Infrastructure Projects Boosting Carbon Steel Business Growth
+Increasing Infrastructure Projects Boosting Carbon Steel Business Growth

 In particular, the construction of bridges and roads heavily depends on carbon steel.
 This is because it can withstand the immense stresses and loads these structures endure over time.
 This infrastructure boom can be attributed to the region's increasing population and rapid urbanization.